Plato-solutions/scandipwa-storybook/README.md

 #### Override ScandiPWA component

-> Note: you must have Scandipwa CLI be installed to be able to override components from console.
+> **Note**: you must have Scandipwa CLI be installed to be able to override components from console.
 In order you don't have one -- install it or override component manually.

 Run `scandipwa override component <scandipwa_component>` script in a console.
 It will create a component directory inside your src folder.